MarkMT/fragmentary/README.md

 end
 ```

-In fact there can be cases where it is actually necessary to take an explicit approach like this.
+In fact there can be cases where it is necessary to take an explicit approach like this.
 Using `acts_as_list_fragment` assumes that we can identify the list fragments to be touched by identifying their associated `record_id`s (this is the point of the method's `list_record` parameter).
 However, we have seen a situation where the set of list fragments that needed to be touched required a complex inner join between the `fragments` table and multiple application data tables, and this produced the list fragments to be touched directly rather than a set of associated record_ids.

 ### Accessing Fragments by Arbitrary Application Attributes

 The examples above involved fragments associated with specific application data records via the `record_id` attribute.
-The fragments were uniquely identified by the fragment type, the `parent_id` if the fragment is nested, and the `record_id`.
+The fragments were uniquely identified by the `record_id`, the fragment type, and the `parent_id` if the fragment is nested.

-Of course it is not always necessary to have a `record_id`, for example in the case of an index page.
-On the other hand, there are also cases where something other than a `record_id` is needed to uniquely identify a fragment.
-Suppose, for example, you have a fragment that renders a set of books published in a certain year, a set of restaurants in a certain postcode, or a set of individuals (say sporting event competitors) in a particular age-group category.
-In cases like these we need to be able to uniquely identify the fragment again by its type and its `parent_id` (if it is nested), but also by some other parameter, which we refer to as a 'key' (the terminology may be a little unfortunate; this is not the same thing as a _cache key_).
+Of course, it is not always necessary to have a `record_id`, for example in a fragment representing a list of items on an index page.
+On the other hand, there are also cases where something other than a `record_id` is needed in order to uniquely identify a fragment.
+Suppose, for example, you have a fragment that renders a set of books published in a certain year, a set of restaurants in a certain postcode, or a set of competitors in a sporting event within a particular age-group category.
+In cases like these we need to be able to uniquely identify the fragment again by its type and sometimes its `parent_id` (if it is nested), but also by some other parameter, which we refer to as a 'key' (the terminology may be a little unfortunate; this is not the same thing as a _cache key_).

 To facilitate this, the fragment model includes a `key` attribute that can be customized on a per-class basis using the `needs_key` method.
 For example,
 ```